 Passengers had the option to buy drinks and snacks from the cart.

-My favourite thing I imagine tardiness would be beyond irritating for ground staff.
+I imagine tardiness would be beyond irritating for ground staff.

 The carrier’s boarding staff strictly, yet impressively advising young, late travellers on the flight before mine that they were “delaying the flight” and if they did not throw out their coffee immediately and board the flight they would depart without them.